-Passing alien would look down at the depleted and damaged earth and debate why we would developed the technologies that could power our advancing civilization then continue to burn fosil fuels and destroy ourselves?
+Passing alien would look down at the depleted and damaged earth and debate why we would developed the technologies that could power our advancing civilization then continue to burn fossil fuels and destroy ourselves?
 They would need to look no further than their own evolution to answer that question.
 We evolve beyond a certain point or we don’t.

-The conclusion would be that humans clearly had one foot in the future but also had one foot firmly planted in the primative past and were still prone to behaviour controlled by basic animal instinct.
-Their inability to grasp what humanity and civilization is all about was overridden by the self serving needs of the primative minds among them.
+The conclusion would be that humans clearly had one foot in the future but also had one foot firmly planted in the primitive past and were still prone to behaviour controlled by basic animal instinct.
+Their inability to grasp what humanity and civilization is all about was overridden by the self serving needs of the primitive minds among them.
 It all boils down to some humans being a bit backward on the evolutionary scale.

 “Climate change is,” writes Bryan Walsh in Medium: … essentially, the sum of all our decisions.
 Our decisions to use fossil fuels.
 Our decisions to travel by car or jet.
 Our decisions to support politicians who deny the reality of global warming and work to thwart action to address it.
 And most of all, our decisions to prioritize the comfort of the present at the cost of the future.

 It’s not that any of us consciously want to screw over our children and the generations to come with hotter temperatures, more extreme weather and flooded coastal cities.
 It’s that we’re each pursuing what we perceive as our individual good, the good of our family and close circle — the good of now.
 And through our collective actions, we create the catastrophe that is climate change, which will fall most heavily on the generations to come.